VeggieTales: History

 VeggieTales was created by Phil Vischer and Mike Nawrocki through the production company Big Idea Entertainment with an overall aim to convey Christian moral themes and teach Biblical values and lessons for a child-based audience.
 Vischer developed the idea for VeggieTales in the early 1990s while testing animation software as a medium for children's videos.
 Due to limitations in the Softimage 3D at the time, Vischer opted to avoid the technical production hurdle of designing characters with arms, legs, hair, and clothes.
 The first animation model for VeggieTales was an anthropomorphic candy bar.
-Further inspiration derived from Vischer's wife who suggested parents of the target audience might prefer a character who promoted healthier eating habits.
+Further inspiration derived from Vischer's wife, Lisa, who suggested parents of the target audience might prefer a character who promoted healthier eating habits.
 Vischer then began to design the characters based on fruits and vegetables.

-Vischer then recruited his friends to voice the cast of VeggieTales in the early episodes.
+While most of the VeggieTales characters ended up being voiced by Vischer and Nawrocki, they also cast their friends and family to do voices in the early episodes.
 Dan Anderson (Dad Asparagus) and Jim Poole (Scooter) who collaborated with Vischer on dramas at their local church, were recruited for the cast.
+Vischer's wife also joined the cast as Junior Asparagus, which he was averse to, initially.
+For the series' music, Vischer brought in Kurt Heinecke, who was the music director of his church at the time.
+The series' earlier animators included young college graduates Chris Olsen and Robert Ellis alongside Vischer.
 First offered in the direct-to-video market, the first release was the 30-minute video, Where's God When I'm S-Scared?, in December 1993.
-Softimage 3D was used to animate the characters for episodes until 1999 when it was replaced with the animation software, Maya.
+Softimage 3D was used to animate the characters for episodes until 1999 when it was replaced with the new animation software, Maya.

 In January 2002, HIT Entertainment sued Big Idea, claiming Big Idea "abruptly walked away" from a 1997 deal with Lyrick Studios, which HIT acquired in 2001.
 The deal intended for HIT to manufacture and distribute VeggieTales merchandise.
 Having had no written contract with either Lyrick or HIT, Big Idea arranged a distribution deal with Warner Home Video, triggering the suit.
 In April 2003, a jury in Texas ruled Big Idea must pay $11 million to HIT—a decision which was overturned on appeal in 2005.
 Due to bankruptcy concerns from the jury decision, Vischer lost control over VeggieTales in 2004.
+Big Idea continued to produce the VeggieTales home video series until 2015.

 On June 29, 2021, Vischer stated in a series of posts on his Twitter account that his wife, Nawrocki and Heinecke had left Big Idea, who intended to recast the voices for their respective characters.
 He also stated that Nawrocki and Heinecke had been let go from the series several years beforehand for budgetary reasons, being demoted solely to freelance work.
 They had asked to have a bigger role in the franchise following their involvement in The VeggieTales Show and the company refused, resulting in their complete departure.

-A podcast titled Very Veggie Silly Stories debuted on May 17, 2022 and ended on August 23, 2022 with a new voice cast that replaced Vischer and Nawrocki.

-VeggieTales: Behind the Scenes is an TBN exclusive feature and documentary that aired on August 19th, 2022.